The Holy Grail Press

 No hernias.

-No broken lid that refused to stay shut.
+No busted lid that refused to stay shut.

 And I had this really wild idea,